Exclusive: Saudi Aramco lures sovereign funds to hit $2 trillion IPO valuation - sources

 Preparations for the IPO have gone through various stages since the 2016 announcement.

-Issues of governance and disclosure, the acquisition of a 70% stake in petrochemicals maker Saudi Basic Industries Corp (2010.SE), disagreements among Saudi officials and advisers over the choice of an international listing venue, all contributed to a temporary halt last year.
+Issues of governance and disclosure, the acquisition of a 70% stake in petrochemicals maker Saudi Basic Industries Corp 2010.SE, disagreements among Saudi officials and advisers over the choice of an international listing venue, all contributed to a temporary halt last year.

 Bankers from around 20 international and domestic financial institutions are now working on the company’s plan to sell 1% in Riyadh before an international sale in 2020 or 2021.